Gene Hunt: Relationships

 Gene Hunt often maintains a "love–hate relationship" with Sam Tyler and Alex Drake, the protagonists of Life on Mars and Ashes to Ashes respectively.
 Throughout Life on Mars, the source of disagreements between Hunt and Sam Tyler are their differing policing methods.
-Such as, Hunt has been described as "not being scared of throwing a few punches to get a result", whereas both Tyler and Alex Drake are present day detectives who value forensic evidence and thorough investigative techniques rather than corruption and violence.
+Hunt has been described as "not being scared of throwing a few punches to get a result", whereas both Tyler and Alex Drake are present day detectives who value forensic evidence and thorough investigative techniques over pursuing hunches.

 John Simm, the actor who plays Sam Tyler, has stated that both his character and Hunt have a grudging respect for the other's approach to policing, as well as Hunt seeing much of his younger self in Tyler.
 Hunt and Tyler's relationship eventually improves after Tyler returns to the present day only to kill himself so that he can return to save Hunt and the team, however, Hunt does not know this.
 During Ashes to Ashes, information about Sam Tyler can be seen on the walls of Hunt's office in Fenchurch East Police Station.

 During the first series of Ashes to Ashes, Hunt's relationship with Alex Drake is much of the same as with Tyler.
-However, by the second series Hunt and Drake's relationship developed in a positive way.
-Both characters now respect each other and argue less along with sharing a distinct sexual tension with each other.
+However, their relationship develops during the second series as they come to trust and respect each other, and they share a distinct sexual tension.

-By the third series of Ashes to Ashes, Hunt and Alex's relationship becomes strained when DCI Jim Keats begins to plant seeds of doubt in Alex's mind about the nature of Sam Tyler's death, however, Alex's faith and love for Gene makes her unwilling to believe that he would murder Tyler.
+In the third series of Ashes to Ashes, Hunt and Alex's relationship becomes strained when DCI Jim Keats begins to plant seeds of doubt in Alex's mind about the nature of Sam Tyler's death, but Alex's faith and love for Gene makes her unwilling to believe that he would murder Tyler.
 At the end of the third series, Alex and Gene share a kiss.

 Throughout both Life on Mars and Ashes to Ashes, Ray Carling and Chris Skelton are described as being "ever-faithful" to Hunt.
 Carling is described as Hunt's "right-hand man when it comes to fighting, shooting, gambling and the ladies".
 However, in Life on Mars, Carling feels threatened by Hunt and Tyler's relationship feeling "mortified that he's lost his mate and drinking partner", whereas Chris Skelton finds his loyalty "torn between Gene and Sam".